Trump lets loose at CPAC in longest speech of his presidency

 Saturday marked the president’s third CPAC speech since he was elected president.
 In the past, Trump has used CPAC to energize his conservative base — and this was no exception.

-Trump attacked Democrats as socialists, warned once again of a caravan at the southern border full of “stone cold killers,” and referred to 2020 Democratic candidates as “maniacs” and accused their party of supporting “extreme late term abortion.”
+Trump attacked Democrats as socialists, warned once again of a caravan at the southern border full of “stone cold killers,” and referred to 2020 Democratic candidates as “maniacs," accusing their party of supporting “extreme late-term abortion.”

-With midterms behind him, Trump foreshadowed issues he hopes to focus on in his re-election campaign.
+With the 2018 midterms behind him, Trump foreshadowed issues he hopes to focus on in his re-election campaign.
 The Green New Deal was front and center on Saturday.

 “Nothing is more extreme than the Democrats’ plan to completely take over American energy and completely destroy America’s economy through their new $100 trillion Green New Deal,” Trump said, describing the Democratic plan to tackle climate change as a “high school term paper written by a poor student."